-- A marine licence will be secured and all conditions will be adhered to; - If required, all SEPA Controlled Activities Regulations (CAR) licence will be obtained for all discharges into Loch Long and the conditions of SEPA CAR licence will be complied with throughout the course of the works; - Relevant Construction Industry Research and Information Association (CIRIA) guidance and SEPA's Pollution Prevention Guidelines (PPGs) and Guidance for Pollution Prevention (PPGs) will be followed including PPG 1, 6, 7, 8, 13, 18, 21 and 22.
-Particular attention will be paid to GPP 5: Works and maintenance in or near water, PPG 6: Working at construction and demolition sites and PPG 21: Pollution incident response planning; - In the event of a pollution incident occurring, SEPA and BEAR Environment Team will be notified within 24 hours of the event; - A contingency plan will be put in place to minimise the risk from pollution incidents or accidental spillages and all necessary containment equipment will be available on site and staff trained in its use; - Sediment traps and sedimentation mats will be used where required during construction to prevent sediments and chemicals entering the water environment; - All re-fuelling will take place at a designated re-fuelling site, away from Loch Long and any road drains within the area of works; - Oils, fuels and chemicals will be stored in bunded areas off the bridge at the best practice requirement of 110% of containment capacity of the volume stored.
-Drip trays will be used and maintained when dispensing; - Spill trays will be fitted to all stationary construction plants; - Waste will be stored in designated areas, isolated from surface water drains and any area that discharges into the water environment: - All skips will be covered or enclosed and waste materials will be removed from site by licenced waste carriers; - Works will be encapsulated in a double-skinned membrane to filter hydro-demolition water.
-Solid waste captured will be bagged and removed from site to a licenced landfill site by licenced waste carriers; - Containment will be in place for hydro-demolition and a sump pit will be used to catch run-off water; - Fresh concrete will be poured in such a manner that no concrete is lost or can enter the marine environment and debris netting will be installed around the area being broken out;
+- A Marine Licence will be secured, and all conditions will be adhered to; - If required, an appropriate SEPA CAR licence will be obtained for all discharges into the Firth and the conditions of the licence will be complied with throughout the course of the works; - Relevant Construction Industry Research and Information Association (CIRIA) guidance and SEPA's Pollution Prevention Guidelines (PPGs) and Guidance for Pollution Prevention (GPPs) will be followed including PPG 1, 6, 7, 8, 13, 18, 21 and 22.
+Particular attention will be paid to GPP 5: Works and maintenance in or near water, PPG 6: Working at construction and demolition sites and PPG 21: Pollution incident response planning; - In the event of a pollution incident occurring, SEPA and BEAR Environment Team will be notified within 24 hours of the event: - A contingency plan will be put in place to minimise the risk from pollution incidents or accidental spillages and all necessary containment equipment will be available on site and staff trained in its use; - Sediment traps and sedimentation mats will be used where required during construction to prevent sediments and chemicals entering the water environment; - All re-fuelling will take place at a designated re-fuelling site, away from the Firth and any road drains within the area of works; - Oils, fuels and chemicals will be stored in bunded areas off the bridge at the best practice requirement of 110% of containment capacity of the volume stored.
+Drip trays will be used and maintained when dispensing;

-- Gully cleaning vehicles are to be used which will vacuum water and debris from the gullies, and vacuum trucks will be emptied at licenced facilities; - Bird guano will be double bagged to prevent spillage and will be taken to a licenced facility; - All milling works will be carried out during suitable periods of weather to ensure that waste material is not blown or washed in the water; - Debris netting is to be installed around the area being milled as required; and - Edge protection and debris netting to be installed to ensure materials cannot be knocked over the edge of the bridge during construction of the new parapet.
+- Spill trays will be fitted to all stationary construction plants; - Waste will be stored in designated areas, isolated from surface water drains and any area that discharges into the water environment; - All skips will be covered or enclosed and waste materials will be removed from site by licenced waste carriers: - Gully cleaning vehicles are to be used which will vacuum water and debris from the gullies, and vacuum trucks will be emptied at licenced facilities; - Bird Guano will be double bagged to prevent spillage and will be taken to a licenced facility; - All milling works will be carried out during suitable periods of weather to ensure that waste material is not blown or washed in the water. - Debris netting is to be installed around the area being milled as required; - Edge protection and debris netting to be installed to ensure materials can't be knocked over the edge of the bridge during construction of the new parapet.